muquit/go-xbuild-go/README.md

 This is a [go](https://go.dev/) port of my bash script https://github.com/muquit/go-xbuild

+## Configuration file
+There is no configuration file.
+* Just copy `platforms.txt` at the root of your go project.
+Comment, Uncomment platforms you want to build for
+* Look at *How to release your project to github* section on how to release on github

 ## Features
 - Simple to use and maintain
 - Cross compile for multiple platforms